kentcdodds/tmp-random-number-2/README.md

 ## Inspiration

-This package was inspired by randomness.
+This package was inspired by random awesomeness.

 ## Other Solutions